Lima

+Lima is the capital and largest city of Peru.
+It is located in the valleys of the Chillón, Rímac and Lurín Rivers, in the desert zone of the central coastal part of the country, overlooking the Pacific Ocean.
+The city is considered the political, cultural, financial and commercial center of Peru.
+Due to its geostrategic importance, the Globalization and World Cities Research Network has categorized it as a "beta" tier city.
+Jurisdictionally, the metropolis extends mainly within the province of Lima and in a smaller portion, to the west, within the Constitutional Province of Callao, where the seaport and the Jorge Chávez Airport are located.
+Both provinces have had regional autonomy since 2002.

+The 2023 census projection indicates that the city of Lima has an estimated population of 10,092,000 inhabitants, making it the second-most populous city in South America and the largest Spanish-speaking city in the world in terms of city proper population.
+The Lima Metropolitan Area, which forms a contiguous urban area with the seaside city of Callao, has a population of 10,151,200 inhabitants.
+When considering the additional 6 districts contained in the Constitutional Province of Callao, the total agglomeration reaches a population of 11,342,100 inhabitants, one of the most populated urban agglomerations in the world.
+The city is marked by severe urban segregation between the poor pueblos jóvenes, populated in large part by immigrants from the Andean highlands, and wealthy neighborhoods.

 Lima was named by natives in the agricultural region known by native Peruvians as Limaq.
 It became the capital and most important city in the Viceroyalty of Peru.
 Following the Peruvian War of Independence, it became the capital of the Republic of Peru (República del Perú).
 Around one-third of the national population now lives in its metropolitan area.

-The city of Lima is considered to be the political, cultural, financial and commercial center of Peru.
-Lima is home to one of the oldest institutions of higher learning: the National University of San Marcos, founded on 12 May 1551, is the first officially established and the oldest continuously functioning university in the New World.
-Lima is also one of the thirty most populated urban agglomerations in the world.
-Due to its geostrategic importance, the Globalization and World Cities Research Network has categorized it as a "beta" tier city.
-Jurisdictionally, the metropolis extends mainly within the province of Lima and in a smaller portion, to the west, within the Constitutional Province of Callao, where the seaport and the Jorge Chávez Airport are located.
-Both provinces have regional autonomy since 2002.
+As the headquarters of the Andean Community, Lima plays a crucial role in regional diplomacy and trade integration.
 In October 2013, Lima was chosen to host the 2019 Pan American Games; these games were held at venues in and around Lima, and were the largest sporting event ever hosted by the country.
-It also hosted the APEC Meetings of 2008 and 2016, the Annual Meetings of the International Monetary Fund and the World Bank Group in October 2015, the United Nations Climate Change Conference in December 2014, and the Miss Universe 1982 contest.
+The city will host the games for a second time in 2027.
+It also hosted the Asia-Pacific Economic Cooperation Meetings three times in 2008, 2016 and 2024; the Annual Meetings of the International Monetary Fund and the World Bank Group in October 2015, the United Nations Climate Change Conference in December 2014, and the Miss Universe 1982 contest.